rainwoodman/mpiimport/README.md

 # Python Import via MPI

-One problem with large scale parallel application written in Python is the startup time.
-The Python Interpreter may spend before even start processing any useful user logic.
+One problem with large scale parallel application written in Python is the slow startup time.
+The Python Interpreter may spend half an hour before even start processing any useful user logic.

 Two factors contribute to the slowness:
  1 At start-up, thousands of file system operations are performed on the centralized shared